 1. Approval for the Disability Tax Credit is required before an RDSP can be set up for an individual.
 It may be for a specified term or indefinite.
 How hard is it to obtain?
-Do you think disabled people or their caregivers need the assistance of a consultant (for fee or on commission) to get the approval?
+Do you think disabled people or their caregivers need the assistance of a consultant (for a fee or on commission) to get the approval?

 I have been fairly vocal in my dislike of “for fee or commission” firms that “help” folks get their DTC, as I think it is something that most folks should be able to do (with the help of their diagnosing physician).
-Many of these firms take a percentage of the DTC pay out, and some even attach trailers, so that they get a commission every year, which I think is excessive (if not loathsome).
+Many of these firms take a percentage of the DTC payout, and some even attach trailers so that they get a commission every year, which I think is excessive (if not loathsome).

-2. What other free or low cost services are available in the community to help people making an application?
+2. What other free or low-cost services are available in the community to help people making an application?

 As I have said, we got help from OCTC, I would assume that if you lived near a large metropolitan area, the children’s hospital should be able to help you out.
 Ultimately this is a job for the diagnosing physician.
 I have been told by a few of my readers that there are help groups in many communities that help folks (for free) get things done, if their physicians are unfamiliar with what needs to get done.
 Look on-line is my advice to look for this information at sites such as , Autism Ontario, or Children at Risk.

-3. Can you give me some examples of situations where eligibility for the DTC might be time limited and require re-application?
+3. Can you give me some examples of situations where eligibility for the DTC might be time-limited and require re-application?

 Depending on the diagnosis or how it is written up it can be either in perpetuity or for a fixed period of time.
-In our case we will have to reapply in about 5 years, because with some diagnosis (like high functioning Autism), the CRA wants to see if a “disabled” label is still justified.
+In our case we will have to reapply in about 5 years, because with some diagnoses (like high functioning Autism), the CRA wants to see if a “disabled” label is still justified.

-My guess would be that with other permanent disabilities, it would be unlimited, eligibility
+My guess would be that with other permanent disabilities, it would be unlimited eligibility